 Others prefer the more elusive P200 bill as their desired amount, especially when they aim to save for a bigger purchase.
-However, since they are targeting a low-priority item, they will have to wait a little bit longer until they reach their desired amount.

 The duration of using your piggy bank will always depend on your goal.
 Some goals may require a few months, while others may need more than a year.

 Remember that you are only saving for a low-priority goal, so you don't have to try very hard to reach your desired amount as fast as possible.

 Since you are saving using coins and banknotes in your adult piggy bank, you are removing money from circulation, which can be a problem if more and more people do it.

 The Bangko Sentral ng Pilipinas (BSP) has set the legal tender for Philippine money, specifically coins.

 For example, P1, P5, P10, and P20 coins have a legal tender of P1,000, which means they can be used to pay financial obligations up to that amount.
 You may read this explainer for a better understanding.